materpillar/materpillar.github.io/_posts/2018-11-26-Revival-of-the-LS-GL.markdown

 * copy debians uImage und initrd.buffalo into boot
 * reboot
 * ssh to Linkstation and install

+## Install Debian 9 directly on a blank Linkstation harddrive

 # Debian 9 Lack of RAM problem